ade-sede/redis-clone/README.md

-A naive Redis clone, following ["codecrafters's Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).
+A naive Redis clone, following Codecrafter's ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

 # Scope

-- strings only
+- Strings only
-- replication
+- Replication
-- persistence
+- Persistence
-- fullresync (RDB file over the network)
+- Fullresync (RDB file over the network)
-- basic commands such as `SET`, `DEL`, `GET`, `WAIT`, `KEYS`, etc ...
+- Basic commands such as `SET`, `DEL`, `GET`, `WAIT`, `KEYS`, etc ...

 This is a toy for educational purposes only.
 There is almost no error handling.